tilgovi/dom-seek/README.md

 Example
 =======

-Below is an example of using `TextIterator` to highlight a word in a document.
+Often, when searching for text strings in HTML documents, authors will traverse document and look at the text of the leaf Elements.
+However, when the search pattern is split across element boundaries, the problem is harder.

-The word may even be split across element boundaries.
+Below is an example of using `TextIterator` to highlight a string in a document, even if that string is split across element boundaries.

 ```javascript
 // Install the polyfill.